bunnyshell/templates/.bunnyshell/templates/magento-dev/README.md

 ## Template specifics

+### Magento Keys !!
+Adobe requires a developer account to be able to install Magento.
-In order to download Magento, you will need to fill in the Magento keys, which you can get from your Adobe account:
+In order for the environment to successfully deploy, you MUST fill in this Magento auth secret variables with the values from your Adobe account:
 - `MAGE_PRIVKEY`
 - `MAGE_PUBKEY`

+### ElasticSearch Resources
+Elasticsearch is configured to use 1GB of RAM.
+Edit the environment yaml ( `resources` section of the `elasticsearch` component) to set a different value.

 &nbsp;